How Low-Code and No-Code Are Changing Custom Development

 Mistake 1 — Treating low-code like a full backend

-Low-code tools are fine for simple workflows, but they’re not designed to handle complex business logic, permissions, or heavy data processing.
+Low-code tools are fine for simple workflows, but they’re not designed to handle complex business logic, permissions, or heavy data processing, which is why Custom Software Development becomes a better fit when the product needs flexibility, deeper control, and long-term stability.

 When teams try to run the entire backend inside visual builders, things quickly become fragile, hard to debug, and painful to scale or modify later.